JULIA PRICE, H’24

 Linea Capital provides capital to growing businesses through a non-dilutive, revenue-based finance model, primarily in Southern Africa.

-Revenue-based finance for Africa
+Revenue-Based Finance for Africa

 ABOUT JULIA PRICE